Photo of Jack McClain

 Member of FHWA Peer Review Panel for Review of Foundation Testing Branch of the California Department of Transportation, September – November 2012.

-Member of National Transportation Evaluation Program (NTPEP) -Technical Committee on Geotextiles and Geosynthetics.
+Member of National Transportation Evaluation Program (NTPEP) - Technical Committee on Geotextiles and Geosynthetics.

-Recipient of the Kanas State Engineering Professional Progress in Engineering Award in Civil Engineering, October 21, 2006.
+Recipient of the Kanas State Engineering Professional Progress in Engineering Award in Civil Engineering, Oct.
+21, 2006.